Have you been ARRESTED or contacted by the Police, a Detective, FBI, or CPS?

 The crimes of assault and battery are linked together in casual conversation and quite often in practice.
 But in reality, they are two separate crimes and require different approaches when it comes to legal defense strategies.
-Our experienced Los Angeles assault and battery lawyer has a deep familiarity with the varying charges that can be levied in either category and a track record of success at protecting defendants.
+Our experience in assault and battery has a deep familiarity with the varying charges that can be levied in either category and a track record of success at protecting defendants.

 Ninaz Saffari has been a successful defense lawyer for over 18 years, and in 2016, she founded Saffari Law Group.
 Committed to a rigorous defense of the rights and reputation of our clients, Saffari Law Group takes pride in the individual attention we give each defendant who comes through our doors.

-The difference in the nature of each crime means that battery must be proven with physical evidence—i.e., the defendant’s DNA on the alleged victim or something else that proves the contact took place.
-Assault can be a grayer area, relying on witness testimony and other forms of evidence that an experienced Los Angeles assault and battery attorney might dispute in court or in pretrial motions.
+The difference in the nature of each crime means that battery must be proven with physical evidence—i.e., the defendant’s DNA on the alleged victim or something else that proves the contact occurred.
+Assault can be a grayer area, relying on witness testimony and other forms of evidence that an experienced assault and battery attorney might dispute in court or pretrial motions.

-State law and procedure for how assault and battery charges are dealt with, and what their penalties are in the event of conviction are all in the California Penal Code.
+State law and procedure for how assault and battery charges are dealt with, and their penalties in the event of conviction are all in the California Penal Code.

-Every allegation has its own dynamic, and that’s why we take the time to give each case real personal attention.
-Generally speaking, though, there are some common defenses that our Los Angeles assault and battery lawyer can pursue.
+Every allegation has its dynamic, and that’s why we take the time to give each case real personal attention.
+Generally speaking, though, there are some common defenses we can pursue.

-It may be possible to argue self-defense or provocation,.
-Self-defense relies on demonstrating that the defendant acted out of necessity in order to protect themselves from immediate danger caused by another person’s actions.
-Provocation requires showing that actions taken by another person were sufficient enough to provoke violent behavior.
+It may be possible to argue self-defense or provocation; Self-defense relies on demonstrating that the defendant acted out of necessity to protect themselves from immediate danger caused by another person’s actions.
+Provocation requires showing that actions taken by another person were sufficient to provoke violent behavior.

-It’s imperative that defendants work with legal counsel that has the experience necessary to properly gauge the caliber of the District Attorney’s evidence, and to weigh that in light of possible defenses and any plea agreements that may be offered.
+Defendants must work with legal counsel with the experience necessary to gauge the caliber of the District Attorney’s evidence properly and to weigh that in light of possible defenses and any plea agreements that may be offered.